 These upgrades are important as the gas system becomes the backbone of a future low-carbon energy system and a key part of the provincial government’s CleanBC strategy.
-FortisBC is already flowing low-carbon Renewable Natural Gas captured from landfills and agricultural waste into its system.
+FortisBC is already flowing low-carbon1 Renewable Natural Gas2 captured from landfills and agricultural waste into its system.
 Next FortisBC is looking to increase supply and set its sights on the government’s target of 15 per cent of natural gas use to be renewable by 2030.
 The emissions reduction from increasing RNG supply would be enough to cover three quarters of CleanBC’s emission reductions target for buildings and homes.
-RNG can also reduce emissions as a low-carbon transportation fuel for heavy-duty vehicles like trucks and ships.
+RNG can also reduce emissions as a low-carbon transportation fuel3 for heavy-duty vehicles like trucks and ships.

 FortisBC is also exploring ways to convert surplus renewable electricity into hydrogen gas for injection into the natural gas system.
 Adding hydrogen could make the gas system more efficient and further reduce greenhouse gas emissions.